 UnicodePlots.jl

-UnicodePlots is a unicode-based scientific plotting library for working in a terminal, using Julia
+UnicodePlots is a unicode-based scientific plotting library for working in a terminal, using Julia's REPL.

 The source code is hosted on github: UnicodePlots.jl.